 - Relax.
 If you’re nervous, take a few deep breaths or try other exercises to help you relax.

 - Try to keep the "ahs," "uhs," and "you knows" out of your conversation.
 Pausing between sentences can help.

 It may be the reporter’s story, but you have rights, too.

 - To make your own recording.
 Just as many reporters tape conversations for accuracy, you also have the right to do so to be sure you are quoted correctly and not out of context.

-- To have a University Relations representative with you.
+- To have a Marketing and Communications representative with you.

 - To protect the privacy of individuals.
 You can withhold information that is not public, and you must do so in some cases.
 Don’t be intimidated into discussing private or personnel matters.

 - To establish ground rules.
-University Relations will help determine the time, place and location; it’s not just the reporter’s choice.
+Marketing and Communications will help determine the time, place and location; it’s not just the reporter’s choice.

 - To be quoted accurately.
 The best way to do this is to speak slowly and clearly and communicate your message.
 Don’t overload the reporter with information.